CSS Box Alignment Module Level 3

 Appendix A: Static Position Terminology

 When both inset properties in a given axis are auto on an absolutely positioned box, CSS2 uses its static position to resolve its size and position.
-See CSS 2.1 § 10.3.7 Absolutely positioned, non-replaced elements.
+See Cascading Style Sheets Level 2 Revision 1 (CSS 2.1) Specification § visudet#abs-non-replaced-width.
 The box alignment properties modify these calculations, just as they do the sizing and positioning calculations in other layout modes.
 These modifications refer to a static-position rectangle, whose edges represent the static position of the box from each side of its containing block.

 The static-position rectangle and the static positions to which it corresponds are defined by the layout model of its “hypothetical box”: